Co-borrower vs. co-signer: What's the difference?

 Pros

-• Shared ownership: With equal responsibility for the loan and shared property interest, all borrowers are motivated to ensure timely payments.
+• Shared ownership: With equal responsibility for the loan, all borrowers are motivated to ensure timely payments.

 • Stronger mortgage application: A lender will look at the credit and financial situation of both borrowers, which can strengthen the mortgage application.